Carlos Salinas de Gortari: Personal life

-Salinas met his future first wife, Cecilia Yolanda Occelli González, in 1958 when he was just ten years old.
-They began dating in 1965 when he was 17-years old and she was 16-years old.
+Salinas met his future first wife, Cecilia Yolanda Occelli González (born 1950), who was two years his junior, in 1958 when he was just ten years old whilst she was only eight.
+They began dating in 1965 when he was 17-years old and she was 15-years old.
 However, the relationship ended in 1968 when Salinas moved to the United States to study economics.

-In 1971, Salinas and Occelli reconnected in Williamsburg, Virginia, in the United States.
+In 1970, Salinas and Occelli reconnected in Williamsburg, Virginia, in the United States.
 They were engaged soon after and married on 15 April 1972, in a ceremony in Mexico City.
 They moved to Boston, where Salinas was completing his master's and doctorate at Harvard University.
 The couple discovered that Occelli was pregnant with their first child during Salinas' first semester at Harvard.
-Their oldest daughter, Cecilia, was born on 22 January 1974.
-Occelli and Salinas had two more children: Emiliano, who was born on 19 February 1976, and Juan Cristobal, who was born in 1979.
+Their oldest daughter, Cecilia Salinas Occelli, was born on 22 January 1974.
+Occelli and Salinas had two more children: Emiliano, who was born on 19 February 1976, and Juan Cristobal, who was born in 1978.

 Cecilia Occelli González served as First Lady of Mexico from 1988 to 1994 during the Salinas presidency.
 Soon after leaving office, Salinas traveled to New York City to take a break from Mexican politics.
 He returned to Mexico from the United States in 1995, where he immediately asked his wife for a divorce.
 The couple divorced later in 1995.